onimh/onimh/README.md

 ## Welcome to my GitHub page!

 #### I am a Ph.D. candidate in Economics at the University of Houston.
-My research focuses on Macroeconomics, Labor Economics, Economic Inequality and Economic Growth.
+My research focuses on Macroeconomics, Labor Economics, and Public Finance.

 ### Languages and Tools:
 <img align="left" alt="Fortran" width="26px"